AmateurECE/twardyece-repository/docs/Reference/Git.md

 that this will return the index and the working tree to a completely clean state--any staged or unstaged changes that were present before running `git stash pop` will be lost.

+As a general rule, use `git stash push` instead of `git stash save`.
+The `push` subcommand can take arguments similar to `git diff`, which allows to push, for example, only some files.

 # Preparing patches to submit to a mailing list